trojan-gfw/trojan/docs/config.md

     - `curves`: `ECC` curves to use
     - `dhparam`: if left blank, default (RFC 3526) dhparam will be used, otherwise the specified dhparam file will be used
 - `tcp`: `TCP` specific configurations
+    - `prefer_ipv4`: whether to connect to the IPv4 address when there are both IPv6 and IPv4 addresses for a domain
     - `no_delay`: whether to disable Nagle's algorithm
     - `keep_alive`: whether to enable TCP Keep Alive
     - `fast_open`: whether to enable TCP Fast Open (kernel support required)